heisarzola/unity-development-tools/README.md

 Likewise, every subfolder in this repository has its own README.md file with a direct link to download that specific folder, alongside specific subfolder descriptions, notes and tips.

 Finally, every script was documented for easy usage when making use of [Visual Studio](https://www.visualstudio.com/).
-When referencing the different classes and elements, descriptions of what each method does and parameter you should provide will appear, so please abstain from removing the "/// <summary></summary>" segments on methods and properties.
+When referencing the different classes and elements, descriptions of what each method does and parameter you should provide will appear, so please abstain from removing the "summary" notes on top of and properties.
 They are there for your own good.

 ## About The Author